 Crete has a fascinating culture and it's people can boast an amazingly varied heritage of influence from advanced cultures and civilisations in the ancient world.

 The friendliness of the Cretan people to visitors is renowned.
 There is even a Greek word for it - philoxenia - meaning to be friendly to those who you don't know.
 And make no mistake, this friendliness is not just reserved for tourists – it is genuine, old-fashioned kindness and hospitality.
 Step into many pretty Cretan villages and you step back in time, where genuine warmth far outweighs the cold hostility unfortunately found in many places these days.
 A virtually crime free Crete bears witness to this.

 See more about the Cretans and their culture & customs and just why we love Crete so much.

 Crete is still a tempting prospect for anyone looking for a holiday home in the sun, despite recent economic woes.

 Many things are still cheaper here, such as local fresh foods, rents and property.
 If you are looking for a holiday home, then Crete is a growing market and has a lot going for it.

 Getting to your accommodation in Crete in the summer is easy with many of the cheapest flights to Crete airports (Heraklion and Chania) flying from several UK airports.
 Cheap flights from Crete to the UK are also readily available.

-In winter you would need to pick up connecting flights in Athens or travel from Pireus to Crete by sea and enjoy an overnight trip sleeping in a comfortable cabin on an ultra modern and up market large ferry.
-Crete Ferries run by Minoan Lines and Anek are recommended and take you to the ports of Chania or Iraklion.
+In winter you would need to pick up connecting flights in Athens or travel from Piraeus to Crete by sea and enjoy an overnight trip sleeping in a comfortable cabin on an ultra modern and up market large ferry.
+Crete Ferries run by Minoan Lines and Anek are recommended and take you to the ports of Chania or Heraklion.